 From time to time, the Company may be involved in litigation relating to claims arising out of the Company's operations in the normal course of business.
-The Company is presently in litigation with JMJ Financial Inc., a Florida corporation ("JMJ"), in the Circuit Court of Dade County, Florida.
-JMJ is claiming funds due under a convertible promissory note of Twenty Five thousand Dollars (\$25,000.00).
-The Company is actively defending all allegations made by JMJ, and has lodged a counter claim against the plaintiff.
-The parties are currently negotiating for a possible settlement, and a mediation is expected to be scheduled in December 2015 to determine a settlement.
+The Company is presently in litigation with Typenex Co-Investment, LLC, a Utah limited liability company ("Typenex"), in private arbitration in the State of Utah.
+In connection with this arbitration, a lawsuit is also pending in the Third Judicial District Court of Salt Lake County, Utah, which has been stayed pending the outcome of the arbitration.
+Typenex is claiming funds due under a convertible promissory note dated June 4, 2015.
+The Company is actively defending all allegations made by Typenex, and has lodged a counter claim against the plaintiff in the arbitration.
 The Company does not believe the result of this litigation matter will have a material adverse effect on our financial conditions or results of operations.